 The patient can see on the monitor the differences between stressed and relaxed situations.
 He or she can then use the relaxation techniques to feel more relaxed and control these body functions.

 Biofeedback has been shown to help people with high blood pressure, migraine headaches, and pain.
 Researchers have investigated whether biofeedback can help control seizures, but the results have not been encouraging.
-However, patients who have seizures triggered by anxiety or stressful situations may benefit from this therapy, in addition to their seizure medications.
+However, patients who have problems with anxiety or dealing with stressful situations may benefit from this therapy, in addition to their seizure medications.

 Melatonin is a hormone that is manufactured by the pineal gland in the brain.
 Melatonin has been touted as an anti-aging substance, as a sleep aid, and as an antioxidant (a substance that protects against free radicals -- molecules that can damage the body).
 Studies into these claims have not been conclusive.